 “Spirit of a Denture,” a comical tall tale by Alan Shelley of South Africa, pins a nautical-loving dentist (Spacey) with the patients of his dreams, pirates willing to pay gold for dental work.
 But the situation doesn’t quite go as the dentist imagined.
 A fun-filled 9 minutes that ends predictably…but its a comedy, who cares?

 The shorts are great examples of exactly what you look for in a short film: fun, singular stories told in as much time as it takes to make a batch of macaroni and cheese; passionate acting (despite the relative irrelevance of the short film in today’s cinematic culture); and free public access to share the works of up-and-comers with the world.
 And it’s as much about them as it is Spacey – he’s just to bait viewers in.
-And being my favorite actor, he did just that.
+And being one of my favorite actors, he did just that.
 Instead of starring in a lousy summer blockbuster, Kevin Spacey gave his free time to amateur filmmakers, helping them share their creations with the world.
 And for that, I’m thankful.
-I inserted links into the titles of each of the movies and I encourage you to check them out!
-At a little over 30 minutes total, it doesn’t take long to catch up with one of the greatest actors of our time!